Teddi Mellencamp Recreates Jennifer Lopez Bikini Photo As ‘TJo’ With Makeup-Free Selfie

 Teddi added a humorous geotag to her post, letting her fans know that she was sharing it with them from the comfort of her couch.
 The fitness guru also referred to herself as “TJo” in her caption.

-Over the span of an hour, Teddi’s post received over 22,000 likes and 500 comments.
-Her fellow RHOB star Lisa Rinna deemed it “hilarious” in her response.
+Over the span of an hour, Teddi’s post received more than 22,000 likes and 500 comments.
+Her fellow RHOBH star Lisa Rinna deemed it “hilarious” in her response.

 “Just be careful on the pole,” quipped comedian Heather McDonald in reference to Jennifer’s role as a stripper in the movie Hustlers.